archivetherexus/NekoOS/README.md

 ## File structure

-- kernel/
+- system/
-	- The microkenrel.
+	- The kernel.c and other files.
 - userland/
 	- The userland.

 ## Compiling
+Currently compiling is done by
+`cd system; ./build.sh; cd ..`

+Old Method:
 1. Read and install all packages that are needed for compilation.
 This is specified currently in the kernel/requirements.md
 2. Type `make` from the kernel directory.
-3. Tesit it by running the generated nekoos.iso file that is located in the kernel/build/ directory with your prefered emulator.
+3. Test it by running the generated nekoos.iso file that is located in the git root directory with your prefered emulator.

 ## Plans for next push :3
-* Threads.
-* PS/2 Keyboard driver.
+* FAT32
-* PCI detecting.
+* Lisp interpreter
-* Enabling the A20 line.

 ## Goals
 * Epic lulz and fun while making it.
 * Create an operating system that is cute but *probably* useless in any practical scenario.
+* Mini FAT32
+* LISP interpreter